glenntu15/Portfolio/readme.md

 ## ScanWordFiles
 This C# console program was developed to search all the .docx files in a directory for a particular string of text.
 Since word files are not stored in ASCII the Windows find will not adequately search the contents of .docx files.
 This program uses **Microsoft.Office.Interop.Word.Document** to open each document in the specified folder and read the contents.
 The program searches only one folder and does not go into subdirectories.
+The following files shold be placed in a dirctory in the *path*: scanwordfiles.dll, scanworrdfiles.exe, scanwordfiles.runtimeconfig.json

 Usage is as follows.
-> scanwordfiles *path* -nc -nv

-Where *path* is the fully ## ScanWordFiles
-This C# console program was developed to search all the .docx files in a directory for a particular string of text.
-Since word files are not stored in ASCII the Windows find will not adequately search the contentes of .docx files.
-This program uses **Microsoft.Office.Interop.Word.Document** to open each document in the specified folder and read the contents.
-The program searches only one folder and does not go into subdirectories.

-Usage is as follows.
-> scanwordfiles *path* -nc -nv
+> scanwordfiles *string to find* *path* -nc -nv

+Where *string to find* may not contain spaces

-Where *path* is the fully qualified folder name
+*path* is the fully qualified folder name

 -nc means No Case (case sensitive is the default)